eswotinsky/portfolio/README.md

 ## Description

 _This is a single-page website serving as a personal GitHub portfolio.
-It was created as an independent project following my first week of studies at Epicodus.
+It was created as an independent project following my first week of studies at Epicodus._

+## Setup/Installation Requirements

+_No setup necessary.
 View online at https://eswotinsky.github.io/portfolio/._

-## Support and contact details
+## Support and Contact Details

 _Please contact me at eric.swotinsky@gmail.com with any questions or comments._